 During the process of therapy, how long this takes depends on the individual, the client can and often does experience positive changes in the way they view not only who they are but also the way they see their world.

 Who do you see at at Timeout?

-We see anyone at Timeout.
 We specialise in lesbian, gay, bisexual, trans, queer, poly (or another type of ethical non-monogamy) asexual or intersex identities.
 We will also see people who wonder if they might be one of those identities.
 You do not need to have any more than one of those – you might be an asexual heteroromantic person (forming straight romantic relationships), or you might be a kinky straight person.
 You might be intersex and identify as straight, or intersex and not straight.
+We are also happy to see sex-workers and understand that this is a valid way of being in the world.

-Although we see anyone, at times of high demand, we reservce the right to restrict our waiting list to LGBTQ+ people only.
-Whether our list is currently restricted or not, you do not need to be wanting to talk about those things.
-There are some LGBTQ+ people for whom these things are important to talk about, and in that case we are happy to talk about them, and some LGBTQ+ people for whom these things are not important (or perhaps not central) and we are led by you on this.
+You do not need to be wanting to talk about those things.
+There are some people for whom these things are important to talk about, and in that case we are happy to talk about them, and some people for whom these things are not important (or perhaps not central) and we are led by you on this.

-We choose to restrict our waiting list to LGBTQ+ people in times of high demand because we believe that providing trained counsellors who are knowledgeable in these areas is important to some of our clients, and we feel that by focusing on these identities, we make sure that if these are important to you, then you will have a better counselling experience with a counsellor who is knowledgeable in those areas.
+We choose to restrict our waiting list because we believe that providing trained counsellors who are knowledgeable in these areas is important to some of our clients, and we feel that by focusing on these identities, we make sure that if these are important to you, then you will have a better counselling experience with a counsellor who is knowledgeable in those areas.

 What can I expect in an assessment?